 Zaidi is an award-winning creator, a member of the Producers Guild of America, served as a member of the Videogame Caucus for the Writers Guild of America throughout its existence, and is a Certified Buyer of the world’s most essential film sales markets.
-He owns a stake in Industry Corporation, a Canada-based multinational technology corporation that developed Designware.io.
+He also owns a stake in Designware.io.

-Zadi directed “Baptized at Lucky Lucky Lube,” a short film that played in 28 festivals in six countries (United States, Canada, Mexico, Australia, England, and France).
-He earned a featured article on Ain’t It Cool News and a spot as one of only six directors chosen for “Tennessee Film Night” at the 2001 Nashville International Film Festival.
+Zadi directed “Baptized at Lucky Lucky Lube,” a short that played in 28 festivals in six countries (United States, Canada, Mexico, Australia, England, and France).
+He was featured on Ain’t It Cool News and earned a spot as one of only six directors chosen for “Tennessee Film Night” at the 2001 Nashville International Film Festival.

 Hammad Zaidi helmed “Champions Of Hope,” a September 11th related Public Service Announcement for the first anniversary of 9/11.
 The project was endorsed by the White House, paid for by Disney and Verizon, and distributed by Regal Theaters on 5,001 theatrical screens.
 It aired on major television networks and played at several sports arenas.
 As a result, an estimated 650,000-1,000,000 children engaged in community service, making it one of the largest youth mobilizations in American history.
 This project also earned an article on Ain’t It Cool News.